dhutchis/RamDist/README.md

 It is well-known that Erdos-Renyi random graphs are not indicative of real-world networks.
 Experiment with other random graph models.

 Use larger sample sizes.
 Consider parallelizing code.
 Find the asymptotic trend of n at which 99% of all graphs are good.

+***Unlabeled Graphs***: The Ramsey search is really over unlabeled graphs, since all the graphs that are isomorphic to each other (an equivalence class) are all good or all bad with respect to a Ramsey number.
+But searching over unlabeled graphs is tough; there are no easy ways to generate all the unlabeled graph classes (choosing a canonical representative of each class) with n nodes.
+But there are heuristics.
+See nauty and traces for good tools that capitalize on heuristics from graph coloring.
+Todo: look into the unlabeled graph search for good/bad graphs.
+See if we can reach better proportion estimates with that approach.

 ## Thanks
 to [Tammy Kolda](http://www.sandia.gov/~tgkolda/), for your suggestions and discussions.